kevlar-kt/kevlar/docs/pages/modules/antipiracy/detection.md

 !!! info "Sneaky characters"

-	The usual roll includes characters from latin fullwidth, cyrillic, greek, a lot of weird uncategorized characters and like 20 variations of the symbols /, _ and -.
+	The usual roll includes characters from Latin fullwidth, Cyrillic, greek, a lot of weird uncategorized characters, and like 20 variations of the symbols /, _ and -.
 	You can go check out the full list at [`AsciiVariations.kt`](https://github.com/kevlar-kt/kevlar/blob/master/antipiracy/src/main/kotlin/com/kevlar/antipiracy/detection/vectors/alphabet/ascii/AsciiVariations.kt).
 I'd advise doing so on an empty stomach.

 ## Collateral tools
-There are some techniques which may have non-zero false positive rates, and they are disabled by default.
-Kevlar's objective is achieving accurate detection, with a non-zero false-negative rate, but a zero false-positive rate.
+Some techniques may have non-zero false positive rates, and they are disabled by default.
+Kevlar's objective is to achieve accurate detection, with a non-zero false-negative rate, but a zero false-positive rate.

 Enabling collateral tools is a form of aggressive detection, and it should be used in scenarios where you are willing to accept some risk to get (very) slightly better detection for the price of non-zero false positives.